InCLow-LM/InCLow-LM.github.io/content/_index.md

       title: Latest News
       subtitle:
       text: |

+        **[June 2026]** Arianna will be on of the PC chairs for ACL 2027 to be held in August of next year, in Kyoto.
+Expect her email response times to get longer, and to decline most invitations to review or serve in committees etc. => Survival mode!

         **[May 2026]** Interested in analyzing Child Language with computational tools?
 We have released **the CAIT 🪁 Toolkit** comprising a Dependency Parser and a POS Tagger for *Child Directed Language*.
 You can access it at this [repository](https://github.com/fpadovani/CAIT-Toolkit/tree/main).
 In the paper "CAIT: A Syntactic Parsing Toolkit for Child–Adult InTeractions" (led by Francesca and accepted at CONLL 2026), we show the benefit of using in-domain computational tools in an applied case study.

+        **[April 2026]** Double celebration!
+[Jaap](/author/jaap-jumelet/) has received the [BNVKI 2026 Dissertation Award](https://ii.tudelft.nl/bnvki/bnvki-2026-phd-dissertation-award-results/) for his PhD thesis [Finding Structure in Language Models](https://arxiv.org/abs/2411.16433), from BNVKI the Benelux Association for Artificial Intelligence.

         **[April 2026]** The [European Association for Machine Translation (EAMT)](https://eamt.org/) awarded [Gabriele](/author/gabriele-sarti/)'s PhD thesis [From Insights to Impact: Actionable Interpretability for Neural Machine Translation](https://research.rug.nl/en/publications/from-insights-to-impact-actionable-interpretability-for-neural-ma/) as the best dissertation on machine translation in a european institution for 2025.
 He will present it at the EAMT 2026 conference in Tilburg on June 13-15th, 2026!